Skip to Main Content

 Is it possible to keep your HELOC after bankruptcy?

 Yes, keeping your HELOC after bankruptcy is possible.
 You have to set up a repayment plan with a Chapter 13 bankruptcy.
-That will allow you to maintain the line of credit.
-However, be prepared for the lender to reduce your balance.
+That will allow you to keep the line of credit open.
+However, changes could be in store.

 Mortgage Icon